-If you’re going to San Francisco from New York, your next action might be “get on Mapquest to figure out what roads go west out of town.”
+If you’re going to San Francisco from New York, your next action might be “get on Google Maps to figure out what roads go west out of town.”
 Or it could be “call Greyhound and see what a ticket will cost me.”
 Or it might even be “wait until the sun goes down to see where west is.”

 Those are all legit.
 They all set you up to start moving in the right direction.

 Your brain might start blaring like a smoke alarm with 2,000 things you need to do next.
 You can’t do 2,000 things right now.
 Write down the things you think are at least somewhat important.
 Then pick just one to do next.